 Just what was the First Search Engine?

 Some recent research I’ve been doing had me looking at the Infoseek search engine, and its part in the history of search engines.
 I remembered an old book I have on search engines which has a couple of chapters on Infoseek, and started to reread it.
+I found I wanted to find out which search engine was considered the first search engine.

 The book is the Web Developer.com Guide to Search Engines, from February of 1998.
 It’s been a while since I’ve picked up a book about search engines which hasn’t mentioned Google.
 This one focuses upon the search engines on the web at that time, and on adding a search feature to your site.